 Depart the UK on your flight to Aswan.
 It will be a late arrival tonight, and you’ll transfer straight to Aswan pier where you will board the Mövenpick MS Darakum for your first night on board in the port of Aswan.

 Day 2: Aswan

 Today you’ll visit the High Dam, an impressive feat of engineering built to harness the power of one of the longest rivers in the world – the Nile.
 Next you’ll visit the beautiful Philae Temple which was moved and reassembled on higher ground to save it from flooding from the dam.
 In the afternoon, you’ll visit Aswan’s popular Nubian Museum where you’ll learn about the amazing ancient history of Nubians who are indigenous to the Nile region of southern Egypt and northern Sudan.
-Return on board for your last night docked in Aswan and enjoy a cultural Nubian show on board before dinner.
+Return on board for a cultural Nubian show after dinner.
 B, L, D.

 Day 3: Aswan to Edfu